-Conversations with the Steering Committee, the public, and adjacent property owners provided feedback and guidance for the development of the draft master plan.
+Conversations with the Towamencin Veterans Committee, the public, and adjacent property owners provided feedback and guidance for the development of the draft master plan.
+This plan was presented at the third public meeting on May 4th, 2022 and at the fourth Veterans Committee meeting on May 23rd, 2022.